 How to find proofreading jobs

-Once you complete your proofreading training, set up your workspace, and everything is ready to go, it’s time to start searching and applying for legit proofreading jobs from home.
+After finishing training and setting up your workspace, start searching and applying for legit proofreading jobs from home.

 There are hundreds of places where you can find work as a proofreader, and if you want to land clients every single day you have to be active about it.